Ten Tips to Improve Daily Productivity

-Most importantly and obviously – keep that personal phone on DND or in fact, put it out of site completely.
-Stop that aimless scrolling!
+Most importantly and obviously – keep that personal phone on DND.
+In fact, put it out of site completely, to stop that aimless scrolling!

 If you find yourself procrastinating and avoiding tasks at all costs, try and turn this time into a ‘positive’ procrastination.
-By this we mean doing all the little tasks or procrastinating with things you can benefit from eg brainstorm, plan, work on your notes etc.
+By this we mean doing all the little tasks or procrastinating with things you can benefit from.
+Such as brainstorming, planning, working on your notes etc.

 If you have tasks that reoccur on a weekly or monthly basis, try to schedule completion of these at the same time every occurrence.
-This will help it become an implemented routine which won’t be a choice of completing and eventually it will become a natural, easy task.
+This will help it become an implemented routine which won’t be a choice of completing.
+Eventually it will become a natural, easy task.

-This can vary between individuals, but for many, music can help you get in a real focused state which can be so beneficial to your productivity.
+This can vary between individuals, but for many, music can help you get in a real focused state.
 Get those headphones in and block out any surrounding distractions.

 Lo-fi music is often lyric free, relaxing and follows a steady tempo.
 This can be a good go to style for working, as it keeps the listener engaged and un-distracted by any lyrics which can lead to better comprehension and working.